 Hybrid Clubs:

 Foothills Prospectors – based in west metro Denver, no claims but affiliated with the GPAA national org.
 Like most (all?)
 GPAA affiliates, you don’t pay anything to be a member of this club and you don’t actually have to join the GPAA!
 Has meetings and outings.
 Despite their down-home image, the GPAA itself is sort of a for-profit business and also a non-profit.
-Sadly, their claims in Colorado are generally considered fairly poor so I would only join if I was planning to travel to other states where there are better claims to access.
+Sadly, their claims in Colorado are generally considered fairly poor so I would only join if I was planning to travel to other states where there are better claims to access or as a way to support the largest single voice advocating for small miners and prospectors (that’s why I’m a member).
 However, Foothills Prospectors is doing quite a bit as far as both interesting meetings and outings, so they are definitely worth trying out.
 They have welcoming, energized leadership too 🙂 List of all GPAA clubs with contact info

 Western Colorado Chapter of GPAA – Based in Olathe, affiliated with the GPAA national organization.
 They meet on the third Thursday each month.
 The group stays up to date on access and regulations in the western part of the state.
 This group also provides their members with access to private claims on the San Miguel River that are not part of the GPAA general access. http://www.wcgpaa.org/ This group also has a Facebook page.